Marquise Williams: San Antonio Commanders

-In the inaugural AAF QB Draft, the San Antonio Commanders used their second-round pick on Williams, who had initially been allocated to the Atlanta Legends.
+In the inaugural AAF quarterback draft, the San Antonio Commanders used their second-round pick on Williams, who had initially been allocated to the Atlanta Legends.
 He was primarily used as a change-of-pace backup, earning a handful of plays but filling in well whenever starter Logan Woodside was benched or injured.
 Williams completed over 70% of his passing attempts, including a touchdown and a two-point conversion, and rushed for nearly six yards per carry.
 The league ceased operations in April 2019.

 New York Guardians

-In October 2019, Williams was drafted by the New York Guardians in the tenth round of the 2020 XFL Draft.
+In October 2019, Williams was selected by the New York Guardians in the tenth round of the 2020 XFL draft.
 Williams was active for all 5 games in the COVID-19 shortened season, seeing snaps in 3 of them; he spent most of the season as the team's third-string quarterback behind Matt McGloin and Luis Perez.
 Williams' completed 23 out of 48 passes in relief work, as well as being used as a situational rusher with 5 carries for 29 yards and a touchdown.
 Another of Williams' runs gained 16 yards on a fake punt, converting the first down in opponent territory.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Career statistics
+Professional statistics

 Personal life

 In February 2021, Marquise started his career as a professional Twitch streamer.
 Marquise streams himself on the football based game, Madden NFL 21, in front of his viewers.
 His Twitch name is mjwilliams.